Profiles of Pioneer Women

 Minnie had few "modern conveniences" before the 1940's.
 I remember, during the late 1930's, that she drew her water from a cistern.
 My grandmother lit her home with kerosene lanterns and heated it with a cast iron, wood-burning stove.
 She made lye soap and washed her clothes in a great iron kettle.
 She and the family used an outhouse.
-Minnie cooked three meals a day, on a cast-iron, wood-burning stove, for her family and the day worker cowhands.
+Minnie cooked three meals a day on that same stove, for her family and the day worker cowhands.
 Working beside my grandfather, she tilled the fields with mule-drawn plows.
 She hauled newly harvested cotton in mule-drawn wagons.

-Many young women who later became pioneers began life in a relatively sheltered environment, living with their parents and several brothers and sisters in a rural hamlet, where they occupied a small wooden frame or, possibly, brick, house with a cistern, an outhouse, candle light, cast iron cooking and heating stoves, glass windows and plank floors.
+Many young women who later became pioneers began life in a relatively sheltered environment, living with their parents and several brothers and sisters in a rural hamlet, where they occupied a small wooden frame or brick house with a cistern, an outhouse, candle light, cast iron cooking and heating stoves, glass windows and plank floors.
 Most had never traveled more than a few dozen miles from their homes.
-Women could expect their lives to revolve around marital submissiveness, a clean house, well-tended children, a productive garden, thrift, modesty and stern Protestant valueswhat Barbara Welter called the “Cult of True Womanhood.”
+Women could expect their lives to revolve around marital submissiveness, a clean house, well-tended children, a productive garden, thrift, modesty and stern Protestant valueswhat Barbara Welter called the “Cult of True Womanhood” in American Quarterly.

 And then they may have gotten married, probably in their mid- to late teens.
 Three years and two babies later, they might discover that their hard working and moderately successful husband had heard the siren call of the West, with its fields of gold and silver, its acres of free and bountiful land, its tantalizing promise of prosperity, its summons to adventure.
 He found the lure of the West irresistible.
 They must, he said, go West, where he could fulfill his dreams for her, their children, himself.